Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/Accurate AI Generation with Cursor/Context - Ever-updating High-Level Context that Optimizes Token Usage and Lowers Likelihood of Lines disappearing.md

 ---

+As the codebase gets bigger, it gets easier for AI to make mistakes when adding new features.
+The AI often reads only the parts it thinks matter and misses other important code.
+That can cause it to delete lines by accident or break other parts of the app.

+To prevent this, we will keep a simple “app overview” file that explains how the app works at a high level.
+The file would reference other files in the codebase.
+The AI should read this file first instead of guessing what code to look at.
+We will update this file every time we add or change a feature so it stays accurate.

+---

 I have a more walkthrough example at https://github.com/Siphon880gh/Vibe-Coding__Text-to-Image-AI-App__Prompt-Engineering-Mitigating-Context-Truncation-and-Gemini-Bias/
 It includes SYSTEM OVERRIDES in the prompt to help mitigate Gemini biases that degrade code quality.
 Those system overrides can be removed from the prompt if not using Gemini / Google AI Studio